 Freud considered them, like the dreams, vehicles of not sexual symbols also.

 Jung instead, connecting them to the folk,, with departure from the collective unconscious, saw to them like manifestations of the archetypes, eternal preservation of a same idea.

-Between the more frequently rituals recalled from the fairy tales, not casually we find that one of the initiation ( see storys of fairies) and the representations of the death.
+Between the more frequently rituals recalled from the fairy tales, not casually we find that one of the initiation ( see fairy tales) and the representations of the death.

-The topic of the transformation of the man in animal re-enters in this cycle of the transformations, and is often present in fables, sure with roots a lot behind in the time.
+The topic of the transformation of the man in animal re-enters in this cycle of the transformations, and is often present in fables, certainly with roots far back in time.

-We can quickly remember some between the very many examples, of different origin.
+We can quickly recall some of the many examples, from various sources.

 One of the first collections of fairy tales comes from far away: it is the " Pancatantra " (India, 570 B.C.).

-In the West, Marie de France in the 1300's writes the novel of " Mélusine ", in which the wonderful personage of the sirene appears, that will be made plentifully on many Romanesque and gothic capitals.
+In the West, Marie de France in the 1300's writes the novel of " Mélusine ", in which the wonderful personage of the sirene appears, which will be copiously reproduced on many Romanesque and Gothic capitals.

-Medieval is also the ancient topic of Colapesce, the man - fish, present in very many cultural traditions and that goes back to ancient myths.
+Medieval is also the ancient topic of Colapesce (Fish Nicolau), the man - fish, present in very many cultural traditions and that goes back to ancient myths.

-In the 1600's, in France, Madame le Prince de Beaumont writes " The beautiful and the beast ", and, in the century end, were published the fairy tales of Perrault.
+In the 1600's, in France, Madame Jeanne-Marie Leprince de Beaumont writes " Beauty and the Beast ", and, in the century end, were published the fairy tales of Perrault.

 In the 1800's, beyond the Fairy tales wonderful collected by the Siblings Grimm in Germany, the Novels of the Danish Andersen, in which was resumed an ancient myth with " The little Sirene ".